 - Write content using keywords and descriptive plain language.

 Include keywords once or twice, if they make sense, in the first paragraph of the content.
+You can also include them in this way in the final paragraph.

 Include terms and concepts that are closely related to the topic you are writing about.
 This helps search engines understand the theme of the page.